hashicorp/consul/website/source/docs/guides/bootstrapping.html.markdown

 Before a Consul cluster can begin to service requests, a server node must be elected leader.
 Thus, the first nodes that are started are generally the server nodes.
-Bootstrapping is the process of joining these server nodes into a cluster.
+Bootstrapping is the process of joining these initial server nodes into a cluster.

 The recommended way to bootstrap is to use the [`-bootstrap-expect`](/docs/agent/options.html#_bootstrap_expect) configuration option.
 This option informs Consul of the expected number of